ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols: Abstract

 \section{Abstract}

-Recent advances in Large Language Models (LLMs) have shown promising capabilities in generating code for general-purpose programming languages.
-In contrast, their applicability for hardware description languages, particularly for generating synthesizable and functionally correct designs, remains significantly underexplored.
-HDLs such as SystemVerilog are logic-oriented and demand strict adherence to timing semantics, concurrency, and synthesizability constraints.
-Moreover, HDL-based design flows encompass a broad set of tasks beyond structural code generation, including testbench development, assertion-based verification, timing closure, and protocol-level integration for on-chip communication.
-The objective of our paper is to analyze the capabilities of state-of-the-art LLMs in generating SystemVerilog implementations of standard communication protocols, a core component of embedded and System-on-Chip (SoC) architectures.
-This paper introduces the first benchmark suite targeting four widely used protocols: SPI, I²C, UART, and AXI.
-We define code generation tasks that capture varying levels of design abstraction and prompt specificity.
-The generated designs are assessed for syntactic correctness, synthesizability, and functional fidelity via waveform simulation and test benches\footnote[1]{Code: \url{https://github.com/amsheth/FPGA_protocols_llm} }.
+Recent advances in large language models (LLMs) have demonstrated strong performance in generating code for general-purpose programming languages.
+However, their potential for hardware description languages (HDLs), such as SystemVerilog, remains largely unexplored.
+HDL code generation poses unique challenges due to strict timing semantics, concurrency, and synthesizability constraints essential for correct hardware functionality.
+Further, HDL-based design flows encompass a broad set of tasks beyond structural code generation, including testbench development, assertion-based verification, timing closure, and protocol-level integration for on-chip communication.
+In this work, we evaluate the capabilities of both open-source and state-of-the-art LLMs in generating synthesizable and functionally accurate SystemVerilog implementations of widely used communication protocols that are critical components of embedded and System-on-Chip (SoC) systems.
+We introduce ProtocolLLM, the first benchmark suite specifically targeting these protocols with tasks spanning multiple design abstraction levels and varying prompt specificity.
+Our evaluation method also focuses on timing correctness in addition to synthesizability and syntactic correctness.
+We observe that most of the models fail to generate SystemVerilog code for communication protocols that follow timing constrains\footnote[1]{Code: \url{https://github.com/amsheth/ProtocolLLM} }.